 With geo-referenced charts and airport diagrams, Dynon is able to offer experimental and LSA pilots a “paperless” cockpit!
-Requires SkyView version 7.1 which is available now, as a FREE upgrade for existing SkyView customers.
+Requires SkyView version 7.1 or higher which is available, as a FREE upgrade for existing SkyView customers.

 SkyView Network: SkyView system displays and most modules (including ADAHRS, EMS, and ARINC modules, as well as Autopilot servos and the SkyView COM Radio) are connected by SkyView Network.
 With two independent power and data buses, SkyView Network has redundancy which allows SkyView to notify the pilot when wiring faults are detected, while not diminishing the system’s capabilities.

 Serial Device Connectivity: SkyView displays each contain ample (5) serial ports for connecting to devices like SkyView’s SV-GPS-250 GPS receiver, SV-XPNDR-26X transponder, SV-ADSB-470 traffic and weather receiver, along with other third-party devices pilots have such as portable GPS and traffic products.
 SkyView’s unique serial port architecture lets serial devices connect in parallel (both TX and RX lines) to multiple displays.
 This allows serial devices to continue to operate normally even when only one display is available.

 Ethernet connection between displays allows single point aviation/obstacles database uploads and high speed data transfer between the displays.